Reading Food Labels: The Heart-Healthy Way!

 Food labels can be confusing.
 What should you look for when you want to buy foods healthy for your heart?

-1. First, check out the fat section of the label.
 Aim for foods low in saturated fat with zero grams of trans fat.
-Unsaturated fats are your heart healthy fats (found in healthy oils, nuts, seeds and avocados) so don't be afraid of these.
+Unsaturated fats are your heart-healthy fats (found in healthy oils, nuts, seeds and avocados) so don't be afraid of these.
 They are actually good for you!

 Most people's total fat intake should in general be between 35-50 grams per day, with 90% of those fats coming from your heart healthy sources.

 Aim for foods with a higher content of fiber (especially the soluble fiber!) and lower amounts of sugar.
 Aim for 25-35 grams of fiber per day to help fill you up and lower those LDL cholesterol levels.

 Avoid foods with ingredients such as palm kernel oils, hydrogenated fats and bleached white flour.

 Bonus Recipe: Make Your Own Trail Mix